d3ltaV/NMH-Navigator/docs/SRS.md

 4. **Rating and Review System:**
    - Users can rate on a 0–5 scale NMH offerings (class, workjobs, etc) and leave comments
-   - Ratings are averaged and displayed visually

 5. **Catalog views**
-   - Separate pages for Workjobs, Classes, Co-Curriculars
+   - Separate pages for Workjobs, Classes, Co-Curriculars/Sports/PE
    - Search and filter functions per page

-6. **Class Review System**
-   - Logged-in users can easily submit their reviews to different classes, work jobs, and cocurricular opportunities.
-Some modules allow for a 1 to 5 experience rating.
-   - Users can view reviews from other people
+   - Each page allows NMH users to post and view reviews

 6. **General Resources Page**
    - Page includes hyperlinks to existing NMH tools and platforms that can be helpful (official website, club database, etc.)